Novice Nanhood thoughts

 Washing poo away

 Keep it simple when washing residues of poo and wee.
 A wash with warm water is usually enough.
-Add a little baby oil if you have a sticky poo problem.
+I add a little baby oil if I have a sticky poo problem.

 One day when the youngest was just 2 and having his nappy changed after a poo he showed that he was getting more aware of his body.
 He had heard his older brother learning about privacy.